 The use of CPSA requires Haskell, the programming language in which CPSA is coded.
 Our recommendation is to use the Haskell Platform, which is available for Windows, Mac, and Linux.
+The "Core" platform is sufficient, but the "Full" platform is also fine.
 On Linux, install the haskell-platform package.
 Otherwise, follow the download and installation instructions at: